bytebase/bytebase.com-old/content/docs/sql-editor/manage-sql-scripts.md

 title: Manage SQL Scripts with Sheet
 ---

-**Sheet** is the medium for you to interact inside SQL Editor.
+`Sheet` is the medium for you to interact inside SQL Editor.
 Sheet is the entity where you store, run and share the SQL scripts with your teammates.

 ## Save sheet

-Click the `Save` button on the upper right of the Editor or use the shortcut key `(⌘ + S)` to save your SQL queries for later reference.
+Click **Save** on the upper right of the Editor or use the shortcut key `(⌘ + S)` to save your SQL queries for later reference.
 SQL Editor will also automatically record SQL queries which have run successfully.
 You can find them in the History panel on the left.